Office hours are from 6:30 a.m. to 4:30 p.m. All questions regarding bus routes

 As the days grow shorter and the weather gets wetter or whiter, please dress appropriately for the bus stop and watch for school closings, delayed openings and early dismissals resulting from inclement weather or other situations.

-The public will be notified via "Power Announcement" messaging and also through local media such as WIVB Channel 4, WKBW Channel 7 and WGRZ Channel 2.
-Local radio stations 97 Rock, Star 102.5, WYRK 106.5 and WBEN 107.7 will also have delays or closing alerts.
+The public will be notified via "Power Announcement" messaging, posted on our Facebook page and District website, and also through local media such as WIVB Channel 4, WKBW Channel 7 and WGRZ Channel 2.
+Local radio stations WDOE, 97 Rock, Star 102.5, WYRK 106.5 and WBEN 107.7 will also have delays or closing alerts.